Fundamentals of NFTs in art and collectibles

 This transformation opens the door to technological innovations in presentation, increasing the interactivity and perceived value of the works.

-Collectors can now access certified unique pieces that combine art and technology to redefine cultural property.
+Collectors can now access unique certified pieces, which combine art and technology to redefine cultural ownership.

 Versatility in formats and presentations

-NFTs can be represented in a variety of formats, from static images to videos, animations, and 3D objects, increasing their appeal.
+NFTs can be represented in various formats, from still images to videos, animations and 3D objects, increasing their appeal.

 This versatility allows artists to experiment with new ways of telling stories and conveying emotions through digital media.

-Furthermore, works can be presented in virtual galleries, augmented reality, or electronic devices, multiplying the forms of interaction.
+In addition, works can be presented in virtual galleries, augmented reality or electronic devices, multiplying forms of interaction.

-The digital nature of NFTs facilitates dynamic adaptations and displays that were previously impossible with traditional art.
+The digital nature of NFTs facilitates dynamic adaptations and displays, which were previously impossible in traditional art.

 Value and exclusivity of digital works